Charlie Pasarell: Tennis career

 Pasarell competed in major tournaments from 1960 through 1979, with his most successful showings coming in doubles.
 He reached the finals in men's doubles at the U.S. Championships in 1965 with Frank Froehling and 1969 with Dennis Ralston, the French Open with Arthur Ashe in 1970, and the Australian Open in 1977 with Erik van Dillen.
 He was a quarterfinalist at the U.S. National Championships in 1965 and Wimbledon in 1976.
 Pasarell was also a member of the U.S. Davis Cup team in 1966, 1967, 1968, and 1974.
-In doubles, Pasarell's most significant wins were the 1967 U.S. National Indoors with Arthur Ashe; the inaugural American Airlines Games in 1974 with Sherwood Stewart which evolved to the current tournament in Indian Wells and the Alan King Classic in 1976 with Arthur Ashe.
+In doubles, Pasarell's most significant wins were the 1967 U.S. National Indoor Championships with Arthur Ashe; the inaugural American Airlines Games in 1974 with Sherwood Stewart which evolved to the current tournament in Indian Wells and the Alan King Classic in 1976 with Arthur Ashe.
 The latter two at the time were two of the richest most prestigious tournaments in the world.

 In 1969, Pasarell played Pancho Gonzales in what was, until 2010, the longest match in Wimbledon history in terms of the number of games played.
 The 41-year-old Gonzales finally defeated the 25-year-old 22–24, 1–6, 16–14, 6–3, 11–9 after a battle that lasted 5 hours and 12 minutes.
 Pasarell was also the first man to beat the reigning champion in the first round at Wimbledon when in 1967 he beat Manuel Santana.
 In 1968, he narrowly lost to Ken Rosewall in the second round.
 Rex Bellamy, tennis correspondent of The Times, started his article the next day by stating that "The first open Wimbledon produced its first great match", and further stated: "Among the men who climb to high places there is a saying that the mountains bring you three things - men, battle, and beauty.
 The men are true, the battle is the only kind worth fighting, and the beauty in life.
 Rosewall and Pasarell took us to the mountains yesterday - and the air was like wine."
 Finally, after covering other matches, the article ends, "Yet the abiding memory will be of Rosewall and Pasarell.
 If they show films in Valhalla, this is a match the gods will want to see."
 Pasarell achieved his best result at Wimbledon in 1976, when he lost in the quarterfinals to former world No. 1 Ilie Năstase, after wins against Jun Kamiwazumi, Vijay Amritraj, Adriano Panatta (ranked No. 4 in the world, having won both the Italian and French Opens), and Phil Dent.